DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 2.md

 }
 ```

-- **_access(all)_**: Makes the contract public, meaning anyone can read it.
+- `access(all)`: Makes the contract public, meaning anyone can read it.
-- **_contract_**: Defines a new contract.
+- `contract HelloWorld`: Defines a new contract named `HelloWorld`.
-- **_init()_**: A special function that runs once when the contract is first deployed.
+- `init()`: A special function that runs once when the contract is first deployed.
+Think this of like as a `constructor`.

 ### Put it to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. To start building our Knight Knight, create a contract named KnightCreator with a public access modifier.
+2. Create a new contract named KnightCreator with access control public.

-In the next lesson, we'll delve deeper into how we manage data within these contracts.
+In the next lesson, we'll explore how to manage data within contracts.

 ### Solution !!